y2k600f4/Credit_Risk_Analysis/README.md

 For each method the Accuracy score, Confusion matrix and Imbalanced classification report was generated.

--oversampling (2 methods)
+* oversampling (2 methods)
-    -Naïve random oversampling (RandomOverSampler)
+    * Naïve random oversampling (RandomOverSampler)
-    -SMOTE (synthetic minority oversampling technique) Oversampling -undersampling  (ClusterCentroids)
+    * SMOTE (synthetic minority oversampling technique) Oversampling
+* undersampling  (ClusterCentroids)
--Combination (over and under sampling)
+* Combination (over and under sampling)
-    -Using SMOTEENN which combines the SMOTE and Edited Nearest Neighbors (ENN) algorithms.
+    * Using SMOTEENN which combines the SMOTE and Edited Nearest Neighbors (ENN) algorithms.
 SMOTEENN is a two-step process:
-        -Oversample the minority class with SMOTE.
+        * Oversample the minority class with SMOTE.
-        -Clean the resulting data with an undersampling strategy.
+        * Clean the resulting data with an undersampling strategy.
 If the two   nearest neighbors of a data point belong to two different classes, that data point is dropped.

 The above methods can be seen in the jupyter notebook credit_risk_resampling.ipynb (located in this directory)

-- Two additional machine learning models that reduce bias was used.
+* Two additional machine learning models that reduce bias was used.
-	-BalancedRadnomForestClassifier
-	-EasyEnsembleClassifier
+	* BalancedRadnomForestClassifier
+	* EasyEnsembleClassifier

 These additional methods can be seen in the jupyter notebook credit_risk_ensemble.ipynb (located in this directory)